razziel89/mdslw/README.md

   in text.
   A tab, including all whitespace before and after it, will also be replaced by a single space.
+* As `mdslw` will never modify any HTML, inline HTML does not work well with `mdslw`.
+  That is, inline HTML causes line breaks at unexpected positions and indentations of unexpected widths.
+* There are flavours of markdown that define additional markup syntax that `mdslw` cannot recognise but instead detects as text.
+  Consequently, `mdslw` might cause formatting changes that causes such special syntax to be lost.

 # Command reference